-The AABB assessors are a vital part of the AABB Accreditation Program.
-AABB Assessors are highly skilled healthcare professionals from accredited organizations.
-They bring their invaluable experience, knowledge and insight to AABB facilities worldwide.
+AABB assessors are a vital part of the AABB Accreditation Program.
+As highly skilled health care professionals from AABB-accredited organizations, AABB assessors bring their invaluable experience, knowledge and insight to facilities around the world.

 NOTE: As of January 4, 2022, all AABB Assessors are required to be vaccinated against COVID-19 to participate in in-person assessments.
 Please review AABB's Vaccination Policy Update for more information.